 Why Sympodial bamboo needs to be managed for timber

 Sympodial bamboo grows in clumps, tight clusters where many bamboo culms are bunched together.
-While each bamboo culm in the clump is like a sibling born from the same mother, they are individually in competition for the available resources, such as minerals, nutrients, water, space in canopy and air.
+While each bamboo culm in the clump is like a sibling born from the same mother, they are individually in competition for the available resources, such as minerals, nutrients, water, space in the canopy, and air.
 When the growing baby bamboo culms do not acquire the essential resources, then this has an impact on the growth and yield.
 Bamboo to be used for timber needs to achieve optimal characteristics in terms of strength, slenderness and solidity.

 The clump structure is determined by the spacing between the bamboo clumps.
 Each clump of sympodial species is grown at a space of 4m × 5m or 5m × 5m space.
 The clumps should have a standard proportion of bamboo of different ages with 6-8 culms of 1-2 years.
-Very few proportions of 3 years or 4 years old culm should be retained for the purpose of providing mechanical support to the future timber production.
+Very few proportions of 3 years or 4 years old culm should be retained for the purpose of providing mechanical support to future timber production.

 In addition to maintaining the bamboo density and clump structure, other management activities are also necessary.

-• Soil loosening, molding and mulching.
+- Soil loosening, molding, and mulching.

-• Protection from fire and animals.
+- Protection from fire and animals.

-• Pruning: Pruning can be defined as the method of removing the branches.
+- Pruning: Pruning can be defined as the method of removing the branches.
 Pruning is an important management method that helps to minimize the competition.

-• Sanitary felling/ thinning: done by felling the broken, damaged, malformed, weaker, rotten, dead culms from the clump.
+- Sanitary felling/ thinning: done by felling the broken, damaged, malformed, weaker, rotten, dead culms from the clump.
 These operations reduce competition and infestation of pests and diseases and encourage new sprouting.

-• Vacant filling: There are several factors that could create vacant spaces in bamboo clumps, such as forest fire, felling, pests, mechanical damage, flowering, etc. It is necessary to fill such spaces to maintain the ideal density.
+- Vacant filling: There are several factors that could create vacant spaces in bamboo clumps, such as forest fire, felling, pests, mechanical damage, flowering, etc. It is necessary to fill such spaces to maintain the ideal density.

-These are some of the management activities that should be carried out for sympodial bamboo raised for the timber purposes.
+These are some of the management activities that should be carried out for sympodial bamboo raised for timber purposes.

 Learn more about bamboo